 - (1) American depositary shares issuable upon deposit of the ordinary shares registered hereby have been registered under a separate registration statement on Form F-6 (Registration No. 333-180029).
 Each American depositary share represents two ordinary shares. - (2) Includes ordinary shares that are issuable upon the exercise of the underwriters' option to purchase additional shares.
 Also includes ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public.
-These ordinary shares are not being registered for the purpose of sales outside the United States. - (3) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
+These ordinary shares are not being registered for the purpose of sales outside the United States. - (3) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(c) under the Securities Act, based on the average of the high and low trading prices on March 1, 2013 of the Registrant's American depositary shares listed on the New York Stock Exchange, each representing two ordinary shares of the Registrant. - (4) US\$16,368 of which was previously paid on February 21, 2013.